Immunoglobulin A: Secretory IgA

 The high prevalence of IgA in mucosal areas is a result of a cooperation between plasma cells that produce polymeric IgA (pIgA), and mucosal epithelial cells that express polymeric immunoglobulin receptor (pIgR).
 Polymeric IgA (mainly the secretory dimer) is produced by plasma cells in the lamina propria adjacent to mucosal surfaces.
 It binds to the pIgR on the basolateral surface of epithelial cells, and is taken up into the cell via endocytosis.
 The receptor-IgA complex passes through the cellular compartments before being secreted on the luminal surface of the epithelial cells, still attached to the receptor.
 Proteolysis of the receptor occurs, and the dimeric IgA molecule, along with a portion of the receptor known as the secretory component (SC), is free to diffuse throughout the lumen, with dimeric IgA and SC together forming the so-called secretory IgA (sIgA) In the gut, IgA can bind to the mucus layer covering the epithelial cells.
 In this way, a barrier capable of neutralizing threats before they reach the epithelial cells is formed.

+Secretory IgA levels fluctuate diurnally, with the highest levels found in the small intestine and feces around ZT6, the middle of the light period.
+The regulation of IgA secretion is related to the microbiota, and IgA is known to control specific members of oscillating microbes through direct interactions.
+However, the underlying cause of the rhythmic secretion of IgA is not completely understood and may differ from one region of the body to another.

 Production of sIgA against specific antigens depends on sampling of M cells and underlying dendritic cells, T cell activation, and B cell class switching in GALT, mesenteric lymph nodes, and isolated lymphoid follicles in the small intestine.

 sIgA primarily acts by blockading epithelial receptors (e.g. by binding their ligands on pathogens), by sterically hindering attachment to epithelial cells, and by immune exclusion.
 Immune exclusion is a process of agglutinating polyvalent antigens or pathogens by crosslinking them with antibody, trapping them in the mucus layer, and/or clearing them peristaltically.
 The oligosaccharide chains of the component of IgA can associate with the mucus layer that sits atop epithelial cells.
 Since sIgA is a poor opsonin and activator of complement, simply binding a pathogen isn't necessarily enough to contain it—specific epitopes may have to be bound to sterically hinder access to the epithelium.

 Clearance of IgA is mediated at least in part by asialoglycoprotein receptors, which recognizes galactose-terminating IgA N-glycans.

+sIgA is capable of re-entering the circulation through a pathway that has not yet been fully elucidated.
+The involvement of certain active transport mechanisms cannot be ruled out, but substantial evidence also supports the role of passive leakage, particularly in conditions associated with impaired intestinal barrier function.
+In patients with acute-on-chronic liver failure (ACLF) syndrome characterized by multi-organ failure, elevated serum sIgA levels demonstrate a strong correlation with short-term mortality.